adityaarun1/pytorch_fast-er_rcnn/README.md

   GPU_ID=0
   ./experiments/scripts/test_faster_rcnn.sh $GPU_ID pascal_voc_0712 res101
   ```
-  **Note**: If you cannot get the reported numbers (79.8 on my side), then probably the NMS function is compiled improperly, refer to [Issue 5](https://github.com/endernewton/tf-faster-rcnn/issues/5).

 ### Train your own model
 1. Download pre-trained models and weights.
 The current code support VGG16 and Resnet V1 models.
 Pre-trained models are provided by [pytorch-vgg](https://github.com/jcjohnson/pytorch-vgg.git) and [pytorch-resnet](https://github.com/ruotianluo/pytorch-resnet) (the ones with caffe in the name), you can download the pre-trained models and set them in the ``data/imagenet_weights`` folder.
 For example for VGG16 model, you can set up like: